 9. Maropeng Visitor Centre

-The Maropeng Visitor Centre, found within the Cradle of Humankind UNESCO World Heritage Site, is an incredible learning centre and exhibition that’s located close to Magaliesburg.
+The Maropeng Visitor Centre, found within the Cradle of Humankind UNESCO World Heritage Site, is an incredible learning center and exhibition space located close to Magaliesburg.

-The centre showcases the rich discoveries that have been made in the area by archaeologists uncovering human fossils and remains and piecing together the early years of humanity.
+The center showcases the rich discoveries that have been made in the area by archaeologists uncovering human fossils and remains and piecing together the early years of humanity.

-It’s a great insight into the importance of Southern Africa to the evolution of humankind as a whole.
+It’s a great insight into the importance of southern Africa to the evolution of humankind as a whole.
 Its exhibits include stone tools thought to be a million years old, predating our own species by around 700,000 years.

 10. Sterkfontein Caves